Coenzyme Q10

 What is coenzyme q10 used for?

 Coenzyme Q10 (CoQ10) is an antioxidant that your body produces naturally.
 Your cells use CoQ10 for growth and maintenance.
 Levels of CoQ10 in your body decrease as you age.
-CoQ10 levels have also been found to be lower in people with certain conditions, such as heart disease.
+CoQ10 levels have also been found to be lower in people with certain conditions, such as heart condition.

 Who should take CoQ10 supplements?